NtapeKnoxSiwale/Data-Analysis-Project-Portfolio/sales-analysis/README.md

 This repo goes with the video on ["Solving real world data science videos with Python Pandas!"](https://youtu.be/eMOA1pPVUc4).

-In the analysis the following questios will be solved using the python pandas library:
+In the analysis the following questions were solved using the python pandas library:

 1. What was the best month for sales?
 How much was earned that month?
 2. What city had the highest number of sales?